CorruptedBrainn/Portfolio/README.md

 > ### The VALUE
 >
 > My goals are to get the game into a functional state, and potentially port it from Python / C++ to a full C++ program.
 >
+> I am still working on Valuescript as a whole.
+As of writing this, I have the solution file for it open in the background.
+>
 > I'd like the game to be in a state where I would be happy publishing it independantly.